JoMoPay - Mobile Payment Service

 National Switching for Mobile Payment

-Jordan Mobile Payment (JoMoPay) system is an electronic system operated and oversaw by the Central Bank of Jordan in which banks, companies, and beneficiaries of the service are registered for the purposes of exchanging financial transactions.
-Through this system, the net clearing position is worked out and debited to the accounts of banks by the use of Real Time Gross Settlement system (RTGS).
+Jordan Mobile Payment (JoMoPay) system is an electronic system, operated by JoPACC, for payments and financial services that are offered through mobile wallets.
+Banks, companies, and beneficiaries of the service are registered in the system for the purpose of exchanging financial transactions.
+Through this system, the net clearing position is worked out and debited to the accounts of banks by the use of Real-Time Gross Settlement system (RTGS).

-JoMoPay was officially launched on the 1st of April 2014 as a result of the radical change occurred on payment services through mobile in terms of saving or maintaining small financial values, transferring them to others to fulfill financial requirements through electronic wallets (e-wallet) within any of the licensed Payment Service Providers (PSPs).
-The system provides a new and safe mean for immediate electronic payment as it enables a user to use her/his mobile device to transfer payments of small values including paying bills, transferring from one person to another, and paying for purchases directly.
-Accordingly, the system reduces the need for dealing in paper money and coins and minimizing the risks of cash handling.
+JoMoPay was officially launched on the 1st of April 2014 as a result of the radical change that occurred on payment services through mobiles.
+Through mobile wallets (e-wallet) offered by licensed Payment Service Providers (PSPs), it is possible to save or maintain small financial values, and to transfer them to others.
+The system provides a new and safe means for immediate electronic payments and enables users to use their mobile devices to transfer payments of small values including paying bills, transferring from one person to another, and paying for purchases directly.
+Accordingly, the system reduces the need for dealing in cash and minimizes its risks.

-JoMoPay hugely benefits segments of citizens who are financially-excluded because of their geographical location and the lack of availability of banking networks in their areas or for the limitation and small value of their funds (low income) and thus they are not able to open accounts in the operating banks.
+JoMoPay hugely benefits population segments who are financially-excluded because of their geographical location and the lack of availability of banking networks in their areas or because of the limitation of low funds (low income), which hinders them from opening and sustaining accounts in banks.

-The Central Bank of Jordan worked in an interoperable manner between payment systems in general and retail payment in particular to facilitate and accelerate the process of carrying out and accepting payment operations which would be reflected positively on all participants of retail payment of final users such as beneficiaries, consumers, merchants, government institutions, and others.
+The Central Bank of Jordan follows an interoperable approach between payment systems in general and retail payment, in particular, to facilitate and accelerate the process of carrying out and accepting payment operations.
+This approach reflects positively on all participants of retail payment such as beneficiaries, consumers, merchants, government institutions, and others.

 JoMoPay operates and facilitates the below services: